-Pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of a broad and balanced curriculum.
-Children are taught to recognize when they are at risk and how to get help when they need it.
+Pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+Children are taught to recognise when they are at risk and how to get help when they need it.

-Our PHSRE curriculum and online safety modules, support children to be responsible online and know how to keep safe online.
+Our PSHE curriculum and online safety modules, support children to be responsible online and know how to keep safe online.
 This includes the information that they share about themselves.

-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our Personal, Social health and relationships education and computing programmes.
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our RSE and and computing programmes.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- What it is
+- · What it is

-- > How it is most likely to be encountered
+- · How it is most likely to be encountered

 - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

+- · Issues of legality

+- The risk of damage to people's feelings and reputation